Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-YAML-Schema-Reference.md

 ## `connectivity.hubnetworking.hub_virtual_networks.<hub_key>.virtual_network_gateway`

-Specifies the virtual network gateway configuration to be used from the `terraform-azurerm-vnet-gateway` module.
+Specifies the virtual network gateway configuration to be used from the `terraform-azurerm-avm-ptn-vnetgateway` module.

 ```yaml